 - Crop insurance proceeds.

 W-2 & 1099 Requirements

-The newly released IRS regulations have lowered the threshold for having to electronically file forms from 250 to 100 for this filing season.
-This new regulation includes the total for all aggregated forms filed.
+Important Update: The IRS released final regulations lowering the threshold for having to electronically file (e-file) forms from 250 to 10.
+This new regulation includes the total of all aggregated forms filed.

 In addition, you may be required to file a transmittal (cover sheet).
 W-2 paper copies will need to include Form W-3 while 1099-MISC paper copies will need to include Form 1096.
 It should be noted that transmittal forms are not required if filing electronically.

 W-2 & 1099 Copies

 If your business is required to file Forms W-2 or 1099-MISC, you will need to provide multiple copies.
 To avoid penalties, make sure to send the correct copy to the correct audience when applicable.

 For State, City, Local Department

 Filed with Employee's State, City, Local Income Tax Return

 By now most businesses and insurance companies are familiar with the Patient Protection and Affordable Care Act (PPACA), sometimes referred to as ACA or ObamaCare.
 Employers and insurers are required to file to the IRS or electronically file if filing over 250 forms.
 Copies must also be sent to recipients or employees.